-More formally titled, “Catechetical Hymnody”.
-Selections of hymns from old hymnals which are likely to be of use in catechesis—before the Council they all actively taught the Faith, to one extent or another.
-Our website transforms such hymns from “dots on a page” into hymns you can sing to along with your phone.
+Good, everyday religious song in the vernacular (as distinct from music for High Mass) may be more formally titled, “Catechetical Hymnody”.
+These are selections of hymns from old hymnals which are likely to be of use in catechesis—before the Council such hymns all actively taught the Faith, to one extent or another.
+Our website presents online recordings to transform such printed hymns from silent “dots on a page” into active music to which you can sing along, with music that comes out of your phone.
+(This isn’t an academic exercise, it is an invitation for you to sing your faith.)

 Before the Second Vatican Council, the purpose of music found in Catholic hymnals was to put prayers to God into song, to orient us to God through the Sacraments, with emphasis on traditional pious practices such as devotion for the Blessed Virgin Mary, the Stations of the Cross, the Holy Rosary, the commemorations of the Communion of the Saints, praying for the Holy Souls in Purgatory, and various intense, active personal prayer programs.

 An important part of this orientation to God, is catechesis, our education in the faith, primary and continuing, to be able to love and serve God first by knowing Him.
 (After the Baltimore Catechism for First Holy Communion preparation, an excellent catechism for continuing adult education life-long, is The Catholic Catechism Explained by Spirago and Clarke.)
-Hymns in Church and at home that help us discover our Faith and remember and continue to correspond with what we have learned can be called Catechetical Hymnody.
+Using the full mnemonic potential of music for fully internalizing and ruminating upon the articles of the catechism, is an eminent principle of Christendom’s ancient cultural legacy, from before the time such educational commonplaces were dismissed as mere “cant“.
+Hymns in Church and at home that help us discover our Faith, personalize them by repetition, and remember and continue to correspond with what we have learned can be called Catechetical Hymnody.

 “Oh, but isn’t this the concern of choir masters and music educators, and formal catechists who already handle all that?”
-Not precisely; choir masters treat with exact expertise, the most solemn ritual music, with its proper orientation to God and with the laity’s full attention; yet the laity have a significant stake in their own active correspondence, in relation to, but also a suitable, slight distance apart from the actual Mass, with closely considering the meaning of the Holy Mass and with properly directed personal piety.
-And our Priestly catechists have a vast scope of responsibilities which suggest that it is parents who help the catechumens in practices of memorization and comprehension.
-Not the least of the resources available for this, is catechetical hymnody, which doesn’t involve the choir-masters or the Catechists, but is the concern of the parents.
+Not precisely; choir masters treat with exact expertise, the most solemn ritual music, with its proper orientation to God and with the laity’s full attention; yet the laity are so focused on the awesome proceedings of the Holy Mass when the choirmasters’ music is adorning the ceremonies, that the laity aren’t specifically taking in through the choir texts, the catechetical content that was approximately 50% of pre-Conciliar hymnals.
+The laity have a significant stake in their own active correspondence, in relation to, but also a suitable, slight distance apart from the actual Mass, closely considering the meaning of the Holy Mass and with properly directed personal piety.
+And our Priestly catechists have a vast scope of responsibilities which suggest that it is parents who individually help the catechumens in practices of memorization and comprehension.
+Not the least of the resources available for this, is catechetical hymnody, which isn’t restricted to direct involvement of often overtaxed choir-masters or Catechists, but is the legitimate practical concern of the parents.

 Electronic media—radio and talkies—pushed out a once vigorous, active personal musical life on the part of the common people, by the mid-1960s rendering us culturally defenseless, preparing us for the cultural invasion of The Hootenanny “Mass”.